hardenize/hardenize-cli/README.md

     get-config                   Display configuration
     get-certs [options]          List all certificates
     get-cert [options] <sha256>  Get a certificate
-    upload-cert [options]        Upload a certificate
+    add-cert [options]           Add a certificate
 ```

 You can also get additional help on a per-command basis.
 E.g: run `hardenize get-certs --help`